h-parekh/QA_tests/README.md

 ### Tagging

-Usage: Tag filtering will be used to control which scenarios we want to run.
+Usage: We use tag filtering to control which scenarios we run.
 It can be a simple name or a name:value pair.
 With simple names, it sets value as true if used with a scenario and ignores the tag when not used with a scenario.